Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Fractals: Geometrical entities characterised by basic patterns that are repeated at ever decreasing sizes.
 They are relevant to any system involving self-similarity repeated on diminished scales (such as a fern's structure) as in the study of chaos.

-Fraction (quotient): A portion of a whole amount.
+Fraction: A type of number written as a numerator over a denominator.
 The term usually applies only to ratios of integers (like 2/3, 5/7).
 Fractions less than one are called common, proper or vulgar fractions; and those greater than 1 are called improper fraction.
+Because a quotient is the result of a division operation, a fraction can also be called a quotient.

 Geometric mean: G = (x1.x2...xn)1/n where n is the sample size.
 This can also be expressed as antilog ((1/n) S log x).
-See Applications of the Geometric Mean.
+See Applications of the Geometric Mean; Spizman, 2008: Geometric Mean in Forensic Economy.

 Geometric sequence: A sequence of numbers in which each term subsequent to the first is generated by multiplying its predecessor by a fixed constant (the common ratio).